JayPTucker/JayPTucker.github.io/README.md

 ## Contact

-If you have any questions or need to contact me, please feel free to reach out to me via email at [jaypaultucker@gmail.com](mailto:jaypaultucker@gmail.com) or through my new portfolio website [NEW_PORTFOLIO_URL].
+If you have any questions or need to contact me, please feel free to reach out to me via email at [jaypaultucker@gmail.com](mailto:jaypaultucker@gmail.com) or through my new portfolio website https://jayptucker.com